Younghope09/alx-low_level_programming/README.md

-# resuming to programming again on pointers, arrays and strings
+# resuming to programming again on pointers, arrays and strings.